thycotic/dsv-docs/product/overview/architecture.md

 DevOps Secrets Vault operates through two main components:

 * on the customer premises: locally installed, OS-specific Command Line Interface executables on workstations used to operate DevOps Secrets Vault

-* in the cloud: a Secrets vault created as a tenant per DSV as a multi-tenancy SaaS delivered by an AWS instance
+* in the Cloud: a Secrets vault created as a tenant, in keeping with DSV as a multi-tenancy SaaS delivered by an AWS instance

-DSV supports the Thycotic One, AWS, and Azure cloud authentication providers.
+DSV supports the Thycotic One, AWS, and Azure Cloud authentication providers.

 Activities originate on customer premises in three ways:

 * a command entered manually using the CLI
 * a command issued by a running shell script or application
 * an API call by an application

 **Architectural Summary View: DevOps Secrets Vault**
 ![image](dsv-architecture-simple.png)

 The API Gateway receives API calls, obtains the responses, and relays them to the caller using HTTP GET, PUT, POST and other methods common to the REST architectural style.
 The Authorizer uses OAuth to handle API Gateway authorization.